 From the Editor.
 Public profession of faith stands at the center of the church’s ministry.
 The Ordained Servant archives yield three articles on this subject published in 2002 and one in 2005 (see below).
 Over a year ago Pastor Ken Golden sent me his excellent booklet "The OPC Class," used in preparation for membership in his congregation.
 Because many pastors have developed similar booklets, and due to its length, it is not suitable for publication in these pages.
 However, Ken has written a fine article to remind us of the importance of thorough preparation for communicant membership in the visible church: "How Much Catechesis?
 The Case for a Maximalist Approach to Membership Classes."
 In light of the general ignorance of the Bible that is characteristic of our times, it behooves us to takes this subject seriously.

-For those who may not have public profession booklets available, I have provided PDF versions of Ken’s booklet "The OPC Class," as well as my own, first written in 1982, first published in electronic form in 1998, and revised several times since: "Making A Good Profession: A Course in Basic Christian Faith and Practice in Preparation for Making Public Profession of Faith."
+For those who may not have public profession booklets available, I have provided PDF versions of Ken’s booklet, "The OPC Class" [note: deleted 2015 at the author's request], as well as my own, first written in 1982, first published in electronic form in 1998, and revised several times since: "Making A Good Profession: A Course in Basic Christian Faith and Practice in Preparation for Making Public Profession of Faith."
 I have also included a booklet, perhaps not as common in our churches, written for covenant youth, generally under the age of sixteen: "Jesus Is My Lord and Savior: Public Profession for Covenant Youth."

 After becoming a communicant member of Christ’s church, then what?
 Pastor Joel Beeke ably addresses this question in his article "Marks of a Faithful Church Member."
 This would make an excellent handout at the conclusion of a membership class.